 Fish is an ideal food to feed our growing planet.
 It is a high protein, low fat, healthy and nutritionally rich food.
-Fish also happens to be one of the most efficient converters of Food and Agriculture Organisation of the United Nations into high quality food, it has a lower carbon footprint and uses fewer resources than other animal production systems.
+Fish also happens to be one of the most efficient converters of feed into high quality food, it has a lower carbon footprint and uses fewer resources than other animal production systems.

 However, traditional methods of wild capture fishing can’t possibly meet the demand.
 Fishing resources are finite and 86% of marine fish stocks are either fully exploited or overfished.
 Even with sustainable practices, marine fishing has reached the limit of its supply.